nikoxdios/valorant-stretched-resolution/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with your improvements.

 ## License
-This project is licensed under the GNU Public License v3.0.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.